pfsense/docs/source/usermanager/accessing-the-firewall-filesystem-with-scp.rst

 Accessing the Firewall Filesystem with SCP
 ==========================================

-Files may be transferred to and from a pfSense® firewall with *scp*, which is part of the functionality that comes with having ssh access enabled (See
+Files may be transferred to and from a pfSense® firewall with ``scp``, which is part of the functionality that comes with having ssh access enabled (See :doc:`/usermanager/granting-users-access-to-ssh`).
-:doc:`HOWTO enable SSH access </usermanager/granting-users-access-to-ssh>`).

-When connecting with an *scp* client such as from a FreeBSD/Linux command line, with WinSCP, FileZilla, or even a *fish* URL in Konquerer, the **root** user must be utilized.
+When connecting with an scp client such as from a FreeBSD/Linux command line, with WinSCP, FileZilla, or even a *fish* URL in Konquerer, the **root** user must be utilized.
 The **root** user has the same password as the **admin** user but it is not locked into the menu for